rikardwissing/raspberry-pi-xmy-full-node/README.md

    }
    ```

-   Remember that certain flavors of Pi, like Pi 1 and Pi Zero W, only supports 2.4Ghz wifi networks
+   Remember that certain flavors of the Pi, like the Pi 1 and the Pi Zero W, only supports 2.4Ghz wifi networks

 7. Save the file and unmount the SD card
 8. Insert the SD card into the Raspberry Pi and boot it up
-9. After the Pi has booted you should be able to ping it using ´ping raspberrypi`
+9. After the Pi has booted you should be able to ping it using `ping raspberrypi`

 Congratulations you now have your Raspberry Pi up and running and connected to the internet.